mymchc/AUTOGLASS/README.md

 # AUTOGLASS
-AmateUr TelescOpe nearby GaLAxies Supernovae Survey
+This website is the AmateUr TelescOpe nearby GaLAxies Supernovae Survey from Xinglong Observatory.